corda/corda-docs-portal/content/en/docs/corda-os/4.8/tutorial-basic-cordapp-intro.md

 The `BasketofApples` state is transferred to Peter when the `AppleStamp` state is consumed and Farmer Bob gives Peter his apples.

+All of these transactions are initiated by [flows](key-concepts-flows.md).

 ## Next steps

 Follow these tutorials in sequential order to build your CorDapp: